Artur Carlos de Barros Basto: Life and work

 When Barros Basto was still young his dying grandfather revealed to him that he had Jewish ancestors.
 His family had not kept the Jewish precepts and so he became aware of the existence of Jews in Portugal only in 1904; the year he read a newspaper article referring to the inauguration of the synagogue Shaaré Tikva, in Lisbon.

 Years later, he joined the army, and when ordered to attend a course at the Escola Politécnica de Lisboa (Technical School of Lisbon), the young Barros Basto went to the synagogue of the city in an attempt to be admitted there.
 The leaders of the synagogue refused him permission but Barros Basto was undeterred.

 When the Republic was established in 1910 Barros Bastos was the one who raised the Republican flag in the city of Porto.

 During the First World War, as a lieutenant of the army he commanded a battalion of the Portuguese Expeditionary Corps in the front of Flanders.
 For his acts of bravery and honor on the battlefield he was awarded medals and promoted to captain.

 Barros Basto was self-taught, and after learning Hebrew he lived for a while in Morocco where he began a formal process of conversion to Judaism (known in Hebrew as Giur).
 This process completed when he was circumcised in Tangier and later subjected to a rabbinical court (Beit Din).
 After which he changed his name to Abraham Israel Ben-Rosh.

 Back in Lisbon, he married Lea Israel Montero Azancot, of the Jewish Community of Lisbon, with whom he had a son and a daughter.
 He also had several grandchildren and great-grandchildren; his granddaughter, Isabel Ferreira Lopes, is the current vice president of the Jewish Community of Porto.
 He is also great-granduncle of the actress Daniela Ruah.

 In 1921 he returned to Porto with his wife.
 At that time Barros Basto realized that there were fewer than twenty Ashkenazi Jews living in the city.
-As there wasn’t a synagogue in Porto these Jews were not organized and had to travel to Lisbon for religious purposes whenever necessary.
+As there wasn't a synagogue in Porto these Jews were not organized and had to travel to Lisbon for religious purposes whenever necessary.

-Upon learning that reality he began to think about building a synagogue and took initiative in 1923, by officially registering the Jewish Community of the Porto and the Israelite Theological Center in the City Council of Porto.
+Upon learning that reality he began to think about building a synagogue and took initiative in 1923, by officially registering the Jewish Community of Porto and the Israelite Theological Center in the City Council of Porto.

 The current building of the synagogue was built years later but the community was organized and rented a house on the street Elias Garcia, which started to function as a synagogue.
 As time went on, more and more people started to appear in the synagogue.
 They said they were descendants of Jews forced to convert in the 15th century and claimed to maintain alive yet some Jewish practices and rituals, in the secrecy of their homes.
 These people, the crypto-Jews, began to participate in religious services.